WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 Use the Storage panel to:

-* View and configure the source and target storages
+* View and configure the source and target storages.
-* Add further targets
+* Add further targets.
-* Add additional LiveData Migrator servers and [LiveData Plane](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/get-started) servers
+* Add additional LiveData Migrator servers and [LiveData Plane](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/get-started) servers.
 * Configure S3-compatible Targets using the [Hadoop S3A configuration](http://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) exposed in the UI.
 * Connect to additional LiveData Migrator or LiveData Plane instances and configure their respective storages.